Last updated on 17th January 2023

 While Vimeo’s 230+ million monthly users is nothing to be sniffed at, this figure pales in comparison to the more than 2 billion monthly logged in users that YouTube attracts.

-That’s nearly half of all the 4.6 billion active internet users worldwide!
+That’s nearly half of all the 4.6 billion active internet users worldwide – such a massive audience!

 If your overall aim is to reach the biggest audience possible, YouTube wins hands down.